iobroker-community-adapters/ioBroker.enigma2/README.md

  - Username
  - Passwort
  - Polling interval (default 20000ms)
+ - Enigmalight Port (if is enabled) - Just enable webremote in the Settings of Enigmalight and set the Port to this Adapter (default: 1414)

 ## Usage
 This adapter creates different states to control and monitor the vuplus box.